makeabilitylab/physcomp/website-content-ideas.md

 ### Chapter 3: Intro to Output
 - Digital output, source and sinking current
 - Analog output, PWM, DACs
+  - For more on PWM: https://provideyourown.com/2011/analogwrite-convert-pwm-to-voltage/.
+Currently, we don't have a specific PWM section.
+Maybe we should?
+Could go in a Microcontroller section with PWM and Interrupts as sub-sections
 - (Maybe include some things about human psychology and interpreting sound, displays, etc?)

 ### Chapter 4: Intro to Input